studiometa/react-next-starter/doc/ROUTER.md

 	     </div>
      )

-L'exemple ci-dessous ne suffira pas à faire en sorte que votre page fonctionne.
- Pour cela, chaque page a besoin de trois choses :
+The example below will not be enough to make your page work.
+To do this, each page needs three things:

 **Redux**

-Chaque page doit avoir accès au **state** et à la méthode **dispatch** du **store**.
-La vraie logique d'injection et de création du store se trouvant dans le fichier `_app.js`,
-il n'y a pas grand chose de particulier à faire si ce n'est utiliser le HOC **connect** de **react-redux**.
+Each page must have access to the **state** and the **dispatch** method of the **store**.
+The real logic of injection and creation of the store is located in the `_app.js` file, so there is not much particular to do except to use the HOC **connect** of **react-redux**.

 **i18next**

-Dans la prévision d'un site multi-langue, il est également nécessaire de prévoir l'injection de nouvelles
-props par l'intermédiaire d'un autre HOC: `withI18next.js`
+In the forecast of a multi-language site, it is also necessary to plan the injection of new props through another HOC: `withI18next.js`

 **styles**

-Chaque page doit également avoir accès aux classes qui la concerne (JSS/Material-ui).
+Each page must also have access to the classes that concern it (JSS/Material-ui).

 **pageData**

-Pour finir, certaines pages peuvent avoir besoin d'informations les concernant.
-Il peut s'agir de leur contenu, leur titre,
-leurs meta-datas, etc...
-Ces données sont par défaut récupérées depuis une API distante (`germaine.js` dans notre cas)
-puis injectées dans la page par l'intermédiaire d'un autre HOC.
-Voir la section dédiée pour plus d'infos.

-On se retrouve donc avec 4 HOCs à imbriquer les uns dans les autres et cela pour chaque page,
-c'est un peu fastidieux.
-Pour rendre ça moins galère et plus maintenable,
-je vous suggère d'utiliser le wrapper pageWrapper disponible ici : `client/lib/pageWrapper.js`.
-Ce composant utilise la librairie `recompose.js` pour fusionner les HOCs ensembles.
+Finally, some pages may require information about themselves.
+It can be their content, title, meta-datas, etc....
+By default, this data is retrieved from a remote API (`germaine.js` in our case) and then injected into the page via another HOC.
+See the dedicated section for more information.

+So we find ourselves with 4 HOCs to nest into each other and that for each page, it's a little tedious.
+To make it less difficult and more maintainable,
+I suggest you use the wrapper pageWrapper available here: `client/lib/pageWrapper.js`.
+This component uses the `recompose.js` library to merge the HOCs together.

      const App = ({ pageData }) => (